Crockpot apple butter is the tastiest fall treat! No sugar added, thick and buttery, with pure, concentrated apple flavor.

 Don't forget to pin this post to save it for later!

-We love this crockpot apple butter recipe because
+Reasons you'll love crockpot apple butter

 - it's simple to prepare and your house will smell amazing!